 In March 2000 the Governments of South Africa, Swaziland and Mozambique signed a general agreement establishing the Lubombo Transfrontier Conservation Area.
 It differs markedly from other TFCA’s in southern Africa, like the Kgalagadi and Greater Limpopo TFCA’s in that it encompasses five distinct protocols separated geographically, but jointly planned under the Trilateral Lubombo Commission delegated by a Tri-lateral Ministerial Meeting.
 In 2004 the Songimvelo-Malolotja TFCA was formally recognized under the protocol as one of the five.

-Two conservation authorities, namely Mpumalanga Tourism and Parks Agency (South Africa) and the Swaziland National Trust Commission (Swaziland) are actively cooperating on this unique Transfrontier Conservation Area which also forms part of a future World Heritage Site.
+Two conservation authorities, namely Mpumalanga Tourism and Parks Agency (South Africa) and the Swaziland National Trust Commission (Swaziland) are actively cooperating on this unique Transfrontier Conservation Area which also forms part of the Barberton Makhonjwa Mountains World Heritage Site (Inscribed on 2 July 2018.
+Read more …).
 The departure point for this TFCA links the Songimvelo Nature Reserve in South Africa with the adjacent Malolotja Nature Reserve in Swaziland.
 The Drakensberg Escarpment (the dominant physiographic feature of south-eastern Africa), which together with its associated highlands and mountains are known locally as the Barberton Mountain Land, forms the central feature of the expanded TFCA with links to adjacent conservation areas, including Mountainlands Nature Reserve.